mandango/mandango-docs/mandango/logging.rst

 ..  note::
-  This functionality doesn't have **any penalty in performance** in production, since when it's used it's done with Mongo collection objects special for logging, but when it's not used instead it's used the native ones.
+  This functionality doesn't have **any penalty in performance** in production, since when it's used it's done with Mongo collection objects special for logging, but when it's not used (in production) it's used the native ones instead.